eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

 # Iterator Design Pattern
-`Iterator` is a behavioral design pattern that provides a standardized interface for a collection of traversing elements.
-The collection of elements is represened as an *aggregate* object.
-The pattern decomposes iteration logic into separete *iterator* object.
+`Iterator` is a behavioural design pattern that provides a standardized interface for a collection of traversing elements.
+The collection of elements is represented as an *aggregate* object.
+The pattern decomposes iteration logic into separate *iterator* object.

-We can implement this pattern in a couple of different ways: by creating the *iterator* and *iterable* protocols from scratch or we can use similar protocols that already are offered by the Swift standard library.
+We can implement this pattern in a couple of different ways: by creating the *iterator* and *iteratable* protocols from scratch or we can use similar protocols that already are offered by the Swift standard library.
 The differences between the approaches will be minimal, except you need some very sophisticated features.

-## Prerequesits
+## Prerequisites
 We start off from a simple, custom model type.
 It will model a single book:

 ```swift